szabgab/rust.code-maven.com/books/rust-async/src/rust/async/hello-world.md

 cd demo
 ```

-In order to write `async` code using the `tokio` crate we need to add the `tokio` crate to our project:
+In order to write `async` code using the `tokio` crate we need to add it to our project:

 ```
 cargo add tokio -F full